 Our current research focuses on three large areas:

-1. The Behavioral Ecology of Cleaning Interactions
+1. The Behavioral and Sensory Ecology of Cleaning Interactions

-3. Visual Capability and Perceptual Processing
+3. Perceptual Processing

 Animals assess one another using signals in a range of contexts that are critically important for survival and reproduction, from mate choice to agonistic encounters.
 Two key factors that influence the receiver’s interpretation of visual stimuli are the physiology of the sensory system, as well as perceptual processes that occur after a stimulus is transduced by a sensory organ.
-Our research in this area uses a variety of techniques to quantify animal visual capabilities, and behavioral assays to examine how animals respond to variation in signal form and information.
-In particular, we focus on visual acuity, the ability to perceive spatial detail.
-Acuity is an understudied yet ecologically and behaviorally important aspect of visual capability, as it dictates what details an animal can or cannot resolve in a given scene.
-It is also extremely variable across species, spanning at least four orders of magnitude in animals with image-forming eyes.
-Our research on visual acuity focuses on describing cross-species variation in acuity, exploring the ecological and morphological factors underlying that diversity, using behavioral assays to integrate measures of acuity with studies of signaling.
+Our research uses a variety of techniques to quantify animal visual capabilities, and behavioral assays to examine how animals respond to variation in signal form and information.
+In particular, I am interested in perceptual processes by which animals cannot perceive, or do not attend to, information that exists (and that we as human researchers can measure).
+For example, in categorical perception, although continuous variation in a stimulus exists, a viewer perceives only category designations.

 ACTIVE